roseyume/tails-of-kafka/README.md

    <img width="960" height="540" alt="Desktop - 1" src="https://github.com/user-attachments/assets/9ec1ac4a-66f0-4bd5-bc4d-0b556e6bd090" /><br><br>

+   It's recommended to configure to the US-EAST server region and 4-cores for best performance:

    <img width="960" height="540" alt="Desktop - 4" src="https://github.com/user-attachments/assets/31792812-370e-4bb0-988e-5b07319ce561" /><br><br>

-   > [!NOTE]
+   >[!NOTE]
-   > If your codespace does not start and you have other codespaces:
+   > If your codespace does not start and you have other codespaces on this github account:
    >    - Check your other codespaces and stop them if they are running.
    >    - Check your github codespace billing.
 The free tier provides 15 GB and 120 core hours per month.